-Renewal period is the time when you get in touch with your trademark attorney.
+Renewal period is the time when you get in touch with your Japanese trademark attorney.
 It is a good opportunity to check registrant’s name and address.
 A request for renewal cannot be filed with registrant’s new name and/or address or in the name of a new owner (assignee, etc.) unless the change has been recorded with the Japan Patent Office.
-If there are any changes that have not been recorded, don't forget to ask your trademark attorney to record the changes.

 It is important that the Japan Patent Office’s records of registrant’s name or address or owner of a trademark right remain accurate.

 Taking this opportunity, please check your trademark right information to see if there are any changes.
-If there are, don't forget to ask your trademark attorney to record the change in the Trademark Register of the Japan Patent Office.
+If there are, don't forget to record the change.

 A transfer of a trademark right is the process by which ownership of a trademark right is passed from old owner (A) to new owner (B).

 A trademark right may be transferred for various reasons, including assignment, merger or inheritance from a deceased person.